chasem-dev/CobblemonExtras/README.md

 # CobblemonExtras

-A sidemod for Cobblemon, adding support for basic server side commands.
+A sidemod for Cobblemon, adding support for additional server side commands.

 ## Commands